Property System

 views lifecycles and recycling and handling changed events.
 Some

-commonly used methods of View
+commonly used methods of View are demonstrated as

 well.